-- Valid FAA member. - · Valid member of the local chapter. - Completion of EAA Youth Protection Program and background check.
-This can be completed at EAA.org/YouthProtection. - Must attend the coordinator webinar at the beginning of each calendar year. - · Coordinator may not also act as the scholar's primary CFI.
+- Valid EAA member. - · Valid member of the local chapter. - Completion of EAA Youth Protection Program and background check.
+This can be completed at EAA.org/YouthProtection. - Must attend the coordinator training webinar after the start of each calendar year. - Coordinator may not also act as the scholar's primary CFI. - Coordinator may not be the scholar's parent or legal guardian.